MalihehBayat/Python-for-Data-Analysis/README.md

 All the practices and data sets in this project are based on the book, but in many cases I have used my own approaches to solve the problems.

-**Each folder contains a different data set and its analysis using python/ jupyter notebook)
+<b>Each folder contains a different data set and its analysis using python/ jupyter notebook </b>